maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-According to Lien, some computers accept `A` as a short form, but it is not clear whether this is on entry, in the fashion that `?` expands to `PRINT`, or a separate statement.
+According to Lien, some computers accept `A` as a short form, but it is not clear whether this is on entry, in the fashion that `?` expands to `PRINT`, or a separate statement keyword.

 <a name="adraexp"></a>
 ### `ADR`(*aexp*)